-Table 27: LVDS TX Settings in Efinity® Interface Designer
+Table 26: LVDS TX Settings in Efinity® Interface Designer

-Parameters Choices Notes Mode serial data output or reference clock output serial data output-Simple output buffer or serialized output. reference clock output-Use the transmitter as a clock output.
+Parameters Choices Notes Instance Name User defined LVDS Resource Resource list Choose a resource.
+Mode serial data output or reference clock output serial data output-Simple output buffer or serialized output. reference clock output-Use the transmitter as a clock output.
 When choosing this mode, the Serialization Width you choose should match the serialization for the rest of the LVDS bus.
-Parallel Clock Division 1, 2 1-The output clock from the LVDS TX lane is parallel clock frequency.2-The output clock from the TX lane is half of the parallel clock frequency.
+Parallel Clock Division 1, 2 1-The output clock from the LVDS TX lane is parallel clock frequency.
+2-The output clock from the TX lane is half of the parallel clock frequency.
 Enable Serialization On or off When off, the serializer is bypassed and the LVDS buffer is used as a normal output.
 Serialization Width 2, 3, 4, 5, 6, 7, or 8 Supports 8:1, 7:1, 6:1, 5:1, 4:1, 3:1, and 2:1.
+Specify the serial clock and parallel clock.
+Output Pin/Bus Name User defined Output pin or bus that feeds the LVDS transmitter parallel data.
+The width should match the serialization factor.
+Output Enable Pin User defined Use with serial data output mode.
+Name Only available when serialization is disabled.
 Reduce VOD Swing On or off When true, enables reduced output swing (similar to slow slew rate).
-Output Load 3, 5, 7, or 10 Output load in pF.
-Use an output load of 7 pF or higher to achieve the maximum throughput of 800 Mbps.
-Default: 3 (QFP144, BGA169 and BGA256), 7 (BGA324 and BGA400).
+Output Load QFP144: 5, 7, or 10 All others: 3, 5, 7, or 10 Output load in pF.
+Use an output load of 7 pF or higher to achieve the maximum supported toggle rate.
+See Table 80: Maximum Toggle Rate on page 54.